 The Japanese department is part of the Modern Languages department, situated in the Library block.
 Japanese has been taught for the last 25 years at Gresham’s.

-Class sizes are comparatively small, affording pupils plenty of individual attention and results are excellent (100% of students achieved a GCSE grade A* – B in 2015).
+Class sizes are comparatively small, affording pupils plenty of individual attention and results are excellent (since 2015 100% of students achieved a GCSE grade A* – C, almost 70% at A* -A).

 The majority of pupils are complete beginners when they start in Year 9 and enjoy learning not only the language but also about manga, martial arts, traditional food and other aspects of Japanese culture.

 The Japanese department’s aim is to give pupils an edge, having studied a more unusual language.
 We also aim to demystify the language and show that it is as accessible as any European language.
 Japanese skills are highly valued by many prospective employers and the Office of National Statistics recently reported that graduates in Japanese have the highest lifetime salary of graduates from any foreign language due to the careers pathways that open up in the fields of international business, translation and education.